How to Proceed

 The format slows thinking down and prevents speculation from outrunning evidence.

-Prophetic experience refers here to an event or pattern that draws sustained moral attention in the present.
+Prophetic experience — an event or pattern that draws sustained moral attention in the present.
 No claim of prediction or causation is made.

-Attention markers are recurring dates, numbers, or symbols recognized after the fact and constrained by explicit limits.
+Attention markers — recurring dates, numbers, or symbols recognized after the fact and constrained by explicit limits.
+They are offered as points of reflection, not proof.

-It is not part of the trial record.
+The Invitation is not evidence and not part of the trial record.

-The Invitation is called such because the ending is taken from the last four chapters of The Book of Revelation: a wedding in eternity.
-The groom is Jesus and the bride, symbolically, is his people.
+The Invitation takes its ending from the final chapters of the Book of Revelation — a wedding in eternity.
+The groom is Jesus.
+The bride, symbolically, is his people.
+A tragedy that becomes a love story.
+The worst day becoming the first day of something the world needed.

 You will encounter recurring dates and numbers throughout this site.
 They are:

-They are offered only as attention markers—You are never asked to accept them as causal or predictive.
+They are offered only as attention markers.
+You are never asked to accept them as anything more.

 You're ready.

-You may begin by reviewing the evidence or entering the courtroom.
+You may begin by reviewing the evidence or entering the courtroom proceeding directly.

 Disagreement is admissible.